trunk-io/toolbox/README.md

 #### if-change-then-change

-#### $${\color{red}Red}$$

 ##### What it does

 Allows you to enforce code synchronization.
-Often we have code in one file that is reliant on code in another loosely - say an enum has 4 options and you want to make sure consumers of that enum are kept in sync as new enums are added.
-This rule will make sure code is updated in both places when a modication occurs to the code block.
+Often, we have code in one file that is reliant on code in another loosely - say an enum has 4 options and you want to make sure consumers of that enum are kept in sync as new enums are added.
+This rule will make sure the code is updated in both places when a modification occurs to the code block.

 ##### Why if this bad?

-If code has baked in assumptions that are not enforced thru a check - then they can easily get out of sync.
-This rule allows you to encode that depedency and ensure all code points are updated when a modification occurs.
+If code has baked-in assumptions that are not enforced through a check - then they can easily get out of sync.
+This rule allows you to encode that dependency and ensure all related code is updated when a modification occurs.

 ##### Example